SAP/spartacus-docs/_pages/dev/features/scroll-to-top.md

 }),
 ```

-In the above example, display threshold is fixed and will display the scroll to top button at a `window.scrollY` value of 1000.
+In this example, the scroll to top button appears when the page's `window.scrollY` value reaches `1000`.

-Both of these examples can be combined into a single configuration as shown in the following example:
+**Note:** You can provide values for both the `scrollBehavior` and `displayThreshold` properties in a single configuration.
+The following is an example:

 ```ts
 provideConfig(<CmsConfig>{